akhomsib/Climate_Change_Surface_Temperature_Prediction/README.txt

-# Climate change: Surface temperature prediction and visualization
+# Climate Change: Surface Temperature Prediction and Visualization
 --------------------------------------------------------------------------------

 We use a virtual environment to run all the code and corresponding visualization.